 - client <pipename>: This operates just like server ..., except that the pipe (or local domain socket) is not created by VirtualBox, but assumed to exist already. - tcpserver <port>: This tells VirtualBox to create a TCP socket on the host with TCP</port> and connect the virtual serial device to it.
-Note that UNIX-like systems require ports over 1024 for normal users. - tcpclient <hostname:port>: This operates just like tcpserver ..., except that the TCP socket is not created by VirtualBox, but assumed to exist already. - <devicename>: If, instead of the above, the device name of a physical hardware serial port of the host is specified, the virtual serial port is connected to that hardware port.
+Note that UNIX-like systems require ports over 1024 for normal users. - tcpclient <hostname:port>: This operates just like tcpserver ..., except that the TCP socket is not created by VirtualBox, but assumed to exist already. - file <file>: This redirects the serial port output to a raw file <file> specified by its absolute path on the host file system. - <devicename>: If, instead of the above, the device name of a physical hardware serial port of the host is specified, the virtual serial port is connected to that hardware port.
 On a Windows host, the device name will be a COM port such as COM1; on a Linux host, the device name will look like /dev/ttyS0.
-This allows you to "wire" a real serial port to a virtual machine. - --lptmode<1-N> <Device>: Specifies the Device Name of the parallel port that the Parallel Port feature will be using.
-Use this before --lpt.
-This feature is host operating system specific.
+This allows you to "wire" a real serial port to a virtual machine.